jasonkneen/tn/README.md

     You need `--unsafe-perm` to allow TiNy to hook into the Titanium CLI.

-2. If for some reason hooking into the Titanium CLI still failed, use the TiNY CLI for this:
+2. If for some reason uninstalling version 2.x Titanium CLI failed, use the TiNY CLI:

 	```
-	tn install
+	tn uninstall
 	```

 3. Build a project to the iPad simulator using the built-in default `ipad` recipe:

 	```
-	ti build --ipad
-	ti b --ipad
-	ti --ipad
+	ti run --ipad
-	ti ipad
+	ti run ipad --another-recipe
 	```

-	**NOTE:** All of the above do the same.
-The first 3 use the recipe as a flag/option.
-The second one uses one of the command aliases.
-TiNy will assume the build command if the first argument is a flag/option like the 3rd example.
-The last one shows you can also use a recipe as a command.
+	**NOTES**

+	* The first recipe does not need to start with `--`.
+	* Replace `run` with `build` to use `ti build` instead of `appc run`.

 4. Compose a custom recipes mixing others (`--ah`) and an option value (`%s`):